AbdelatifSalemCherif/AlgorithmsAndProblemSolving_FunctionalProgramming_CPP/README.md

-# 🚀 C++ Problem Solving using Functional Programming & Clean Code
+# 💻 C++ Problem Solving applying Functional Programming & Clean Code
 Welcome to my ***C++ repository***, a professional collection of **174 algorithmic challenges** structured for scalability, modularity, and clean code principles.
 This project is designed as an educational framework to master C++ through the lens of Functional Programming and Software Architecture.

 ## 🏗️ Design Philosophy: "Divide and Conquer"